 Other required and optional fees are billed by each institution at its regularly authorized rates.

-A student who registers first at the University (if the University is the institution with the lower tuition rate) and then at a second public institution must complete a Request for Concurrent Enrollment form.
-The form is available in the Office of the Registrar, MAI 1.
+The University of Texas at Austin does not charge a minimum tuition.
+A student who registers first at the University (if the University is the institution with the lower tuition rate) and then at a second public institution must request concurrent enrollment by contacting email@example.com.

-Duplicate fee receipt.
 A charge of $1 is assessed for a duplicate fee receipt.
-The charge must be paid to the Office of Accounting Cashiers when the application for a duplicate receipt is submitted.
+The charge must be paid to the Bursar's Office when the application for a duplicate receipt is submitted.
 The application must be submitted by the student whose name appears on the fee receipt.

-For first-time freshmen and new transfer students enrolling in a summer session or the spring semester, a fee of $50 is assessed for a one-day orientation program.
+For first-time freshmen and new transfer students enrolling in a summer semester or the spring semester, a fee of $50 is assessed for a one-day orientation program.

-International student health insurance fee.
-International students holding nonimmigrant visas are assessed a fee that reflects the actual cost of the premium for health insurance.
+International students holding non-immigrant visas are assessed a fee that reflects the actual cost of the premium for health insurance.
 The fee varies, matching the premium for approved UT System student insurance plans.

-International student support services fee.
-A fee of $125.00 per semester is assessed to international students to defray costs associated with orientation; immigration advising and compliance; and support services.
+A fee of $125.00 per semester is assessed to international students to defray costs associated with orientation, immigration advising and compliance, and support services.

-Independent student and research registration fee.
-The fee of $600 per semester or summer session defrays costs associated with registration, record keeping, and certification for students enrolled in international study and research (ISR).
+The fee of $600 per semester defrays costs associated with registration, record keeping, and certification for students enrolled in international study and research (ISR).

-Reciprocal Exchange fee.
-The fee of $500 per semester or summer session defrays the costs associated with registration, record keeping, and certification for students enrolled in study abroad exchange programs.
+The fee of $500 per semester defrays the costs associated with registration, record keeping, and certification for students enrolled in study abroad exchange programs.